Dear people of LinkedIn, kindly read the following…

 Before you send out that totally bland connection request, look at their profile first.

 Why do you want to be connected to an individual?
 What is it about them or their background you find appealing?
-Perhaps who they work for or their accomplishments?
+Perhaps you are inspired by their accomplishments?
+Will this connection add value?
+Or does it come with expectation – merely “trading value” instead?

 Take time to learn something about the individual you are requesting a connection with and personalize the request as such.
+Be genuine.
 Be interesting – not like someone just trying to stockpile connections.

 No, this isn’t stalking.
 It’s a good thing.
 It reflects you took some time and effort.
 Then craft and personalize your connection request.
 Eezy peezy!